MrFarland/Encyclopedia-Exandria/module/50-taldorei.md

 ^Area:^ **^311,775^ ^sq^ ^mi^** ^-^ ^Population:^ **^162,855^**

-Located at the extreme southern tip of [Tal'Dorei](taldorei), the Rifenmist Peninsula is the dividing line between [Exandria's](exandria) two great oceans, the [Lucidian Ocean](lucidian-ocean) and the [Ozmit Sea](ozmit-sea).
-Dominated by the massive [Rifenmist Jungle](rifenmist-jungle) and split down the center by the [Stormpoint Mountains](stormpoint-mountains), the peninsula is an
+Located at the far southern tip of [Tal'Dorei](taldorei) is the region known as the [Rifenmist Peninsula](rifenmist-peninsula).
+Named for the massive [tropical rainforest](rifenmist-peninsula) that covers nearly two-thirds of the region.
+To the north lies the rolling grasslands of the [Mornset Countryside](mornset-countryside) and the souther boundaries of the [Verdant Expanse](verdant-expanse).

+Pushing southward through the [jungle](rifenmist-jungle) the ground rises steadily until it reaches the high, arid [Beynsfal Plateau](beynsdal-plateau).
+Home to the militaristic city-states of the hobgoblin empire, known as the Iron Authority.

 ##### Climate
-Lorem ipsum dolor sit amet, consectetur adipiscing elit.
-Proin libero diam, tempor sed mauris ac, aliquet dapibus lectus.
-Donec vulputate sem nunc, eget sagittis est tempor eget.
-Aliquam eleifend consequat ultricies.
-Cras euismod porttitor neque, ut condimentum ante placerat nec.
+The

 | |~Spring~|~Summer~|~Fall~|~Winter~|
 |:-----|:----:|:----:|:----:|:----:|